top of page

 - Adi Da

-is called a Midrash, or a Midrash Haggadah (parable or anecdote).
-Such a person interpreted biblical narratives and ideas and was an explorer of ethics, theology, and a creator of homilies and parables based on biblical texts.
+In the Jewish tradition, a person who tells stories about stories in the Torah is called a Darshanim.
+His own story about a story in the Torah was called a Midrash, or a Midrash Haggadah (parable or anecdote).
+Such a person interpreted biblical narratives and ideas and was an explorer of ethics, theology, and a creater of homilies and parables based on biblical texts.

-I thought I might be a Darshanim since the first time I heard the word,
+I thought I might be a Darshanim since I first heard the word, and I have always considered my writings to be a Midrash.

 From: The Apology of the Preacher